facebookarchive/oss-performance/README.md

 Drupal
 ------

-Work in progress; aims to be realistic.
+Aims to be realistic.
 Demo data is from devel-generate, provided by the devel module.
 Default values were used, except:

 - Users were spread over the last year, rather than the last week